EricSpencer00/DexcomNavBarIcon-macos/README.md

 Dexcom Navigation Bar Icon on MacOS

-Using the pydexcom python package, view your Dexcom numbers in the top of your navigation bar on Mac
+Using the pydexcom python package, view your Dexcom numbers in the top of your navigation bar on Mac M1 chip or greater.

 Installation:
 - Download the .dmg file